Devon Energy Corporation's third-quarter 2014 earnings per share

 company considered EnLink as an operating segment.
 Currently, Devon

-The U.S. operations are spread in Permian Basin, Mid-Continent,
+The U.S. operations are spread in the Permian Basin,

 The Canadian holdings are located in the central and southern